| Monitoring and the

 Relay League’s (ARRL) volunteer attorneys Frank Terranella and John Norton who

 worked diligently to get the new law passed.
+Instead of struggling with prohibitions on the

 types of equipment and frequencies which can and can’t be monitored, New